dungtc/kafka-playground/README.md

 $ go run ./cmd/producer/producer.go --topic topic-name --partitions 1 --replicas 1
 ```

-**You have to config kafka cluster when change number paritions and replicas > 1**
+**You have to config Kafka cluster when change number partitions and replicas > 1**

-In case, you want to modify topic configuration ***manually*** after setting up kafka cluster, you can use kafka-cli to execute:
+In case, you want to modify topic configuration ***manually*** after setting up Kafka cluster, you can use Kafka-CLI to execute:

 Add new topic
 ```console